 Downy young leave nest almost immediately.

-Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown and C. A. Friis.
-2012a.
+Andres, B. A., P. A. Smith, R. I. G. Morrison, C. L. Gratto-Trevor, S. C. Brown, and C. A. Friis (2012).
 Population estimates of North American shorebirds, 2012.
-Wader Study Group Bulletin no. 119 (3):178–194.
+Wader Study Group Bulletin 119:178–194.

 Baker, Allan, Patricia Gonzalez, R. I. G. Morrison and Brian A. Harrington.
-2013.
+(2013).
 Red Knot (Calidris canutus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
+(2020).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2020.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.